zakimjz/ECLAT/README.md

 assocFB: assocFB has all algorithms (eclat, clique, maxeclat, maxclique)

+you will also need the tposedb utils from: https://github.com/zakimjz/tposedb

+for the IBM generator see https://github.com/zakimjz/IBMGenerator

 steps:

 1) Generate a data file using the IBM data generator program, gen.